VILLASframework/documentation/docs/node/nodes/infiniband.md

 This specifies the type of connection the node will set up.

 * `RC` provides reliable, connection-oriented, message based communication between the nodes.
 Packets are delivered in order.
-In this mode, one Queue Pair is connected to one othere Queue Pair.
+In this mode, one Queue Pair is connected to one other Queue Pair.
 * `UC` provides unreliable, connection-oriented, message based communication between the nodes.
 This service type is not officially supported by the RDMA communication manager and is implemented for scientific purposes in VILLASnode.
 [The InfiniBand node-type source code provides information on how to enable this service type.](https://git.rwth-aachen.de/acs/public/villas/node/blob/master/lib/nodes/infiniband.c#L429)
-* `UD` provides unreliable, connectionless, datagram communication between nodes.
+* `UD` provides unreliable, connection-less, datagram communication between nodes.
 Both ordering and delivery are not guaranteed in this mode.

 `RC`, `UC`, and `UD` are mapped to the Queue Pair types as `RDMA_PS_TCP`/`IBV_QPT_RC`, `RDMA_PS_IPOIB`/`IBV_QPT_UC`, and `RDMA_PS_UDP`/`IBV_QPT_UD`, respectively.
 If two nodes should be connected, both should be set to the same `rdma_port_space`.